 WARNING!
-Always make sure that both the Disconnect Switch and the Main Power Switch are in the OFF position before replacing the brake cartridge on your saw.
+Always turn off the Main Power Switch and switch the Disconnect Switch to the OFF position before replacing the brake cartridge on your saw.

-3. Replace the Blade: when the brake is activated the aluminum brake pawl will pivot into the teeth of the saw blade with a large amount of force and speed.
+3. Change the Blade: When the brake is activated the aluminum brake pawl will pivot into the teeth of the saw blade with a large amount of force and speed.
 This usually causes the brake pawl to lock up on the blade.
 If you remove the brake pawl from the blade, one or more of the carbide teeth on the blade will usually be pulled off.
-Therefore, it is almost always necessary to replace the blade after the safety system has been activated.
+Therefore, it is almost always necessary to replace or repair the blade after the safety system has been activated.